alexmortali/fifa-data-dashboard/README.md

 - CSS Code was put through [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) which reported no problems.
 - JS Code was put through [Esprima: Syntax Validator](https://esprima.org/demo/validate.html) with no reported problems.
 - The site was tested on Chrome and Safari on multiple devices including iPhone 7, iPad, laptop and desktop.
+- When testing the filters on the sidebar it was clear the data was full of foreign characters for player names, these were showing up as question marks.
+This has been resolved now, however due to the size of the data there may be some left.
+This does not affect the functionality of the site.

 ### Manual Tests
 #### SideBar